 At the end of Uptown Sedona, you’ll see the Sedona Arts Center on the right.
 The Sedona Arts Center is a historical landmark in Sedona.
 In 1958 Nassan Gobran and a group of local visionaries originally purchased the old Jordan Apple and Peach Packing barn and turned it into the “Art Barn,” a place for local artists to congregate and share their artistic dreams.
 The old barn still stands here today and has since continued to be a community-centered school and gallery where artists can learn from each other and exhibit their works for all to enjoy in the Members Art Gallery.

 Throughout the year many festivals and parades take place in Uptown both on the main street and on neighboring Jordan Rd. including the St. Patrick’s Day Parade in March, the National Day of the Cowboy in July, the Uptown Moonlight Madness Street Fair every Labor Day Weekend, the “Paint Out” on Main Street in October, a safe annual Halloween Trick-or-Treat in October and the annual Holiday Tree Lighting & Santa Visit in December.

 Uptown Sedona is the perfect blend of history, modern fun, activities and tasty treats for everyone.

-To find parking in Uptown, drive about 1/2 block on 89A and turn left on Jordan Road.
+To find parking in Uptown, turn onto Jordan Road.
 Travel a couple of blocks to Schnebly Road, turn right and watch for the city parking lot on the left.
 You can either hop on the free Sedona Roadrunner Shuttle and let them do the driving for you or walk the short distance to the main street to stroll through Uptown.
 Also, be sure to stop the Chamber of Commerce’s Uptown Visitor’s Center for more area information, Red Rock Parking Passes, maps and more.